xinzhan/core-services.en/help/interface/admin-getting-started/faq.md

 **Why do I see Social when my company does not have it?**

 Adobe Social is a product that can be sold with Analytics.
 Therefore, if you have Analytics you will see this solution, but you will not have access unless you have purchased it.

-**How do I share a report or a campaign to the Experience Cloud?**

-An Analytics report or a Target campaign are examples of assets that you can share in the [Feed](../feed.md#concept_9256B8768A294009A777282DD8719213).